freenas/freenas-docs/userguide/directoryservice.rst

    setspn -A host/ hostname@DOMAINNAME DOMAIN\username

-where:

-* **hostname** is the fully qualified hostname of the domain controller.
+* **hostname**: the fully qualified hostname of the domain controller.

-* **DOMAINNAME** is the domain name in all caps.
+* **DOMAINNAME**: the domain name in all caps.

-* **DOMAIN** is the pre-Windows 2000 short name for the domain.
+* **DOMAIN** the pre-Windows 2000 short name for the domain.

-* **username** is the privileged account name.
+* **username** the privileged account name.

-* **userpass** is the password associated with username.
+* **userpass** the password associated with username.

 This will create a keytab with sufficient privileges to grant tickets.

-After the keytab is generated, use :menuselection:`Directory Service --> Kerberos Keytabs --> Add kerberos keytab` to add it to the %brand% system.
+After the keytab is generated, add it to the %brand% system using :menuselection:`Directory Services --> Kerberos Keytabs --> Add Kerberos Keytab`.

 To instruct the Active Directory service to use the keytab, select the installed keytab using the drop-down :guilabel:`Kerberos Principal` menu in
-:menuselection:`Directory Service --> Active Directory --> Advanced`.
+:menuselection:`Directory Services --> Active Directory` Advanced Mode.
-When using a keytab with Active Directory, make sure that the "username" and "userpass" in the keytab matches the "Domain Account Name" and "Domain Account Password" fields in :menuselection:`Directory Service --> Active Directory`.
+When using a keytab with Active Directory, make sure that username and userpass in the keytab matches the Domain Account Name and Domain Account Password fields in :menuselection:`Directory Services --> Active Directory`.

-To instruct LDAP to use a principal from the keytab, select the principal from the drop-down :guilabel:`Kerberos Principal` menu in
+To instruct LDAP to use a principal from the keytab, select the principal from the drop-down :guilabel:`Kerberos Principal` menu in :menuselection:`Directory Services --> LDAP` Advanced Mode.
-:menuselection:`Directory Service --> LDAP --> Advanced`.

 .. _Kerberos Settings: